Does rehabilitation actually work?

 Harsher sentences, warehouse jails and prisons that militantly reject the idea of rescuing offenders have become the rule of the country.
 Now we must wait for the swing of the pendulum.
 I’m afraid it’ll be a long wait.
 Time spent in prison can deter offenders of future crimes or rehabilitate offenders by providing vocational training or welfare programs.

 However, incarceration can also lead to recidivism and unemployment due to depreciation of human capital, exposure to hardened criminals, or social and labor stigma.
+The prison environment and the broader prison system play a significant role in shaping rehabilitation outcomes, with poor conditions often undermining rehabilitative efforts.
 Incarceration can also have effects beyond those affecting the offenders themselves, with repercussions on other family members or the criminal networks of offenders.
 Importantly, the effects of imprisonment may depend both on the characteristics of the prisoner and on the conditions of the prison.
+Prison time alone does not prevent reoffending, and the dynamics of the prison population are influenced by these factors.
 Key Principles of Rehabilitation Programmes to Reduce Recidivism.

 Opinions on crime and punishment differ.
 However, almost everyone would agree that we care about crime because of the damage it causes.
 You don’t need to have any particular ideological inclination to advocate an approach that reduces harm.
 There is evidence that rehabilitation (even within prison) reduces crime and can be profitable.